 This section contains step-by-step instructions and photos that show how to make this recipe.
 See the recipe card for full information on ingredients and quantities.

-Drain the drippings from the turkey roasting pan.
+Fist, drain the drippings from the turkey roasting pan.
 Keep the roasted veggies to one side.
 I used a gravy separator but you can pour into a jug if you prefer and place in the fridge and then skim off the fat.

 Alternatively, put the fat in a small frying pan and roast until browned, then add back to the gravy.

-Note – the vegetables will make the gravy take on a paler colour.
+The vegetables will make the gravy take on a paler colour.
 To get that nice brown colour, simply pass the gravy through a muslin cloth.
 This is a purely optional step.

 Thinking how to round off your meal?